BRTNetwork/brt-lib/docs/index.md

 # Introduction

-RippleAPI (brt-lib) is the official client library to the BRT Ledger.
-Currently, RippleAPI is only available in JavaScript/TypeScript.
+BRTAPI (brt-lib) is the official client library to the BRT Ledger.
+Currently, BRTAPI is only available in JavaScript/TypeScript.

-Using RippleAPI, you can:
+Using BRTAPI, you can:

 * [Query transactions from the BRT Ledger history](#gettransaction)
 * [Sign](#sign) transactions securely without connecting to any server